yawen32/data-512-a2/README.md

 To avoid hitting limits in ORES, you may want to split revision IDs into chunks (for example: chunks of 50 or 100), pass each chunk to ORES and then stitch the whole set together.

+There's an example of reponse from ORES:

 Check Jupyter Notebook file `hcds-a2-bias.ipynb` to see how to use this API.

 ## Final data file description
 ** Note: either the population dataset does not have an entry for the equivalent Wikipedia country, or vice versa.
 Rows that do not have matching data need to be removed.**

-After combining the datasets, there are five fields in the final data file (final_data.csv):
+After combining the datasets, there are five fields in the final data file `final_data.csv`:

 * country: country name
   * Field Type: String